MohamadSafi/BlockFunders_Frontend/README.md

-# ChainFunds
+# BlockFunders_Frontend
-ChainFunders is a Crowdfunding platform on Blockchain
+BlockFunders is a Crowdfunding platform on Blockchain